IvanTheProtogen/ExtraAbilities/README.md

 -- And everything after...
 ```

 ## 3.10.
 GetSenvID function.
-(EXPLOIT-ONLY) [ABOUT TO BE REMOVED]
+(EXPLOIT-ONLY) [REMOVED]

-_(This function is about to removed sooner or later.
-If your script is using this function, please reshape your script and remove the function from it or use a commit.)_
+_(This function has been removed, due to it's unstability and lack of worth.
+You may use a commit, but it would be unstable.
+Use the GetValueID and getsenv functions instead.)_

 This function returns the ID of the script's environment.
 Useful, when comparing scripts with each other.